 There was definitely a shift that was guided by both the technology and the new instruments that we wanted to use to make this record.
 The possibilities offered by the computers and the software we are using, in terms of the architecture of the tracks and the sound and the general texture of it… a lot [of the record] was inspired by this also.

-Wow, that’s very cool!
+That’s very cool.
 And we’re very excited to have you back in Australia for your upcoming Sydney City Limits and Melbourne headline shows – it’s been quite some time since we’ve seen you Down Under!
-As our finishing question: how does it feel to be coming back?
+How does it feel to be coming back?